FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 Definition:

 A threshold value for deciding whether two Trial Load values are close enough.
+This is an OPTIONAL attribute.
+If present, the value MUST be positive.

 Discussion:

-It is an optional attribute.
-If present, the value MUST be positive.

-Informally, this acts as a stopping condition, controlling the precision of the search.
+Informally, this acts as a stopping condition, controlling the precision of the search result.
 The search stops if every goal has reached its precision.

 Implementations without this attribute